rsyncOSX/RsyncOSXdocs/content/post/RsyncGUIChangelog.md

 If you need either of them, please use [RsyncOSX](https://github.com/rsyncOSX/RsyncOSX).

+## Version 2.2.0

+This version is approved for release on Apple Mac Store 24 August 2020.

+- maintenance release and bugfixes

 ## Version 2.1.9

 This version is approved for release on Apple Mac Store 26 July 2020.

-- maintenance release and bugfixes.
+- maintenance release and bugfixes

 ## Version 2.1.6